-- 2 ½ cups fresh spinach leaves, raw
+- 2 ½ cups fresh spinach leaves raw

-- about ½ cup feta or Boursin cheese
+- 1/2 cup ½ cup feta or Boursin cheese

-- 3 tablespoons of butter or olive oil
+- 3 tablespoons butter or olive oil

-- Layer 2 to 3 sheets of phyllo dough, spraying with olive oil mister between each layer.
+Layer 2 to 3 sheets of phyllo dough, spraying with olive oil mister between each layer.
 (Each layer has about 7 grams of carbs, so I use as few as possible.)
 To prevent remaining phyllo from drying out while wrapping each piece of fish, fold plastic package back on unused phyllo and cover with a wet paper towel.

-- Place a 4- to 5- ounce piece of fish in center of phyllo.
+Place a 4- to 5- ounce piece of fish in center of phyllo.
 Top with about 1/2 cup handful of raw spinach leaves and about 1 tablespoon of feta or Boursin cheese.

-- Wrap sides of phyllo up to cover the fish.
+Wrap sides of phyllo up to cover the fish.
 Brush with melted butter or olive oil.
 Salt to taste.

-- Bake at 400 for 12 to 15 minutes, or until fish is cooked through, depending on thickness of fish.
+Bake at 400 for 12 to 15 minutes, or until fish is cooked through, depending on thickness of fish.